zenml-io/blog.zenml.io/_posts/2022-06-20-github-actions-orchestrator.md

         --uri=ghcr.io/"$GITHUB_USERNAME"
     ```

-* The **secrets manager** is used to securely store all your credentials so ZenML can use them to authenticate with other components like your metadata or artifact store.
+* The **secrets manager** is used to securely store all your credentials so ZenML can use them to authenticate with other components like your artifact store.
 We're going to use a secrets manager implementation that stores these credentials as [encrypted GitHub secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets):
     ```bash
     zenml secrets-manager register github_secrets_manager \
         --flavor=github \
         --owner="$GITHUB_USERNAME" \
         --repository=github-actions-orchestrator-tutorial
-    ```

-* **Metadata stores** keep track of all the metadata associated with pipeline runs.
-They enable [ZenML's caching functionality](https://docs.zenml.io/developer-guide/caching) and allow us to query the parameters and inputs/outputs of steps of past pipeline runs.
-We'll register the MySQL database we created before with the following command (after replacing `<MYSQL_SERVER_NAME>` with the value we [noted down](#set-up-a-mysql-database)):
-    ```bash
-    zenml metadata-store register azure_metadata_store \
-        --flavor=mysql \
-        --secret=azure_mysql_auth \
-        --database=zenml \
-        --host=<MYSQL_SERVER_NAME>
     ```

 * The **artifact store** stores all the artifacts that get passed as inputs and outputs of your pipeline steps.
 To register our blob storage container, replace the `<BLOB_STORAGE_CONTAINER_PATH>` placeholder in the following command with the path we saved when [creating the blob storage container](#create-an-azure-blob-storage-container) and run it: